Wraparound Programs

 - Implementation: This phase focuses on implementing the action steps laid out in the initial plan of care.
 Activities also include monitoring, evaluating, and revising the plan, including celebrating successes and addressing issues of concern.
 This phase concludes when the team achieves their initial goals and the child no longer requires formal wraparound services.

-- Transition: In this phase, the team develops a plan to facilitate a purposeful transition out of formal wraparound to a mix of formal and natural supports in the community.
+- Transition: In this phase, the team develops a plan to facilitate a purposeful transition out of formal wraparound services to a mix of formal and natural supports in the community.

 Services provided through wraparound programs can include: